KhronosGroup/ANARI-SDK/README.md

 ## Running the examples

-The basic tutorial app (built by default) uses the `example` device as an example, which can be run with:
+The basic tutorial app (built by default) uses the `helide` device as an example, which can be run with:

 ```bash
 % ./anariTutorial
 ```

+Note that running the tutorial will require that the `helide` device is enabled in your build with the CMake option `BUILD_HELIDE_DEVICE=ON`.

 The viewer application (enabled with `BUILD_VIEWER=ON`) by default uses the `environment` library, which reads `ANARI_LIBRARY` as an environment variable to